LadyTastingData/de-zoomcamp/week_3/homework3/homework.md

 Now, we can see the fhv data files for the year 2019 inside GCS bucket.

-For creating an external table using the fhv data in GCS Bucket, I have run the following SQL query in GC BigQuery:
+For creating an external table using the fhv data in GCS Bucket, I have run the following SQL code in Google Cloud BigQuery (BQ):

 ```
 -- Creating external table referring to gcs path